apetrock/libgaudi/README.md

 libGaudi is a topological dynamic mesh library.
 In addition to handling the common edge splits and collapses, it also handles an edge-edge merge.
 Why not just use [El Topo](https://www.cs.ubc.ca/labs/imager/tr/2009/eltopo/eltopo.html)? libGaudi handles topological merges a little differently, via vertex merge and edge rotation.
 Its perhaps a little more elegant than the topological operation El Topo uses... but there is also a lot of other stuff thats fun to use.
 The mesh structure is completely pointerless and dataless.
 Data is handled as a seperate class with custom predicates to determine what happens when the topology changes.

 ### Project Features:
-* Almost completely headerless, except for a singleton visual debugging logger
+* Almost completely headerless, except for a singleton visual debugging logger... although a TODO is to move implementation to c++20 modules, since compile times are pretty bothersome

 #### Half-edge Mesh
 * Pointerless, dataless, half edge mesh data structure